Ethnolect: Establishing identities

 Using ethnolects allow speakers to define their social position, and helps them construct their identity.
 Subscribing to language features commonly associated with a particular ethnic group works to either affiliate or distance themselves from a particular ethnic group.

 Establishing an ethnic identity through language is not necessarily singular.
 Studies have found speakers who have melded linguistic features of separate communities together in order to create a mixed ethnic identity.
 African Americans in rural western North Carolina have been found to adopt both local pronunciation and AAVE vocabulary in their speech.
 Second-generation Italian Canadians in Toronto have been recorded to participate in a vowel shift that resembles both Italian and Canadian pronunciations.

 Facilitating communication

 Ethnolects can also serve a communicative purpose in the intergenerational context.
-Common in new migrant families of non-english language background, ethnolects can be used by the younger generation to communicate with their elders.
+Common in new migrant families of non-English language background, ethnolects can be used by the younger generation to communicate with their elders.
 This usage of ethnolects may be concurrent or in replacement of the community language.
 Speakers have been found to believe that the use the ethnolect eases communication with the older generations.

 The use of ethnolect may also address bilingual communication in the home, where there is a discontinuity in the language that parents and their children use.
-Children whose first language are different may pick up terms from their parents’ ethnolect.
-The two varieties in this case can symbolize a speaker’s multiple identity.
+Children whose first languages are different may pick up terms from their parents' ethnolect.
+The two varieties in this case can symbolize a speaker's multiple identity.